Marketed as the Swiss Army knife of coffee makers, Ninja makes some pretty big claims about its multi-functional brewer.

 Seemingly up to the challenge, Ninja produces a recipe book of 100 different coffee drinks you can create using their product.

 A simplified version of this recipe book comes with the system, providing you with 20 or 40 different recipes depending on the model you purchase.
-The full recipe book can be purchased online for $12-$15.
+The full recipe book can be purchased on Amazon for under $20.

 Ninja Coffee Bar Cappuccino Recipe